 Our discussion moves on to what can be done to tackle problem drinking among adults, and PC Urwin then told me quite a horrifying fact; Durham Police analysed data of the incidents officers were engaged in at 9:45pm on a randomly selected Saturday night, and every single one was an alcohol related incident.
 They repeated the analysis, but this time on a Tuesday night, when one might imagine it being far less, but still, 80% of the incidents they responded to were alcohol related.

 This, he explains, is part of the reason why the AHRU is backing the minimum unit price for alcohol.
-“If we had a minimum unit price of 50p, studies estimate there’d be 46,000 fewer crimes and 300,000 fewer hospital admissions because of alcohol over a ten year period.”
+“If we had a minimum unit price of 50p, studies estimate there’d be 46,000 fewer crimes and 300,000 fewer hospital admissions because of alcohol over a ten-year period.”

 He explains to me that the price of a pint of beer in the pub or a bottle of supermarket wine won’t be affected because they already cost more than the proposed minimum.
 The things that will be mainly affected are the cheap spirits and cheap ciders.

-PC Urwin shows me some of the other campaigns they have been running throughout the year to help raise awareness of the risks involved with alcohol; including the hauntingly named Fairytale Ending campaign which advises younger people, particularly students of the best ways to stay safe on nights out.
+PC Urwin shows me some other campaigns they have been running throughout the year to help raise awareness of the risks involved with alcohol; including the hauntingly named Fairytale Ending campaign which advises younger people, particularly students of the best ways to stay safe on nights out.

 We speak briefly again about Red Velvet; “it was a very good example of community intelligence coming in and us acting on it,” he said, adding “Our thanks go out to the community.”
 I asked him about the implications for other Consett clubs and bars, “If a premises is not run responsibly, we will act.
 We will look at people’s licences.”
 He warned.